eslint/eslint/docs/user-guide/configuring/configuration-files.md

 Using `"eslint:recommended"` in the `extends` property enables a subset of core rules that report common problems (these rules are identified with a checkmark (recommended) on the [rules page](https://eslint.org/docs/rules/)).
 The `eslint:recommended` config only changes with major versions of ESLint.

-If your configuration extends the recommended rules: after you upgrade to a newer major version of ESLint, review the reported problems before you use the `--fix` option on the [command line]((https://eslint.org/docs/user-guide/command-line-interface)#fix), so you know if a new fixable recommended rule will make changes to the code.
+If your configuration extends the `eslint:recommended`, be sure to review the reported problems after upgrading to a new major version of ESLint before you use the `--fix` option on the [command line]((https://eslint.org/docs/user-guide/command-line-interface)#fix).
+Doing so ensures you'll be aware of the new changes ESLint might make to your code.

 The `eslint --init` command can create a configuration so you can extend the recommended rules.